 Interesting to know:

-Spearfishing is allowed and popular with locals in Montenegro.
+Spearfishing is permitted and popular among locals in Montenegro.
 The fish are shot either from a spear gun or a crossbow.
 They hunt far from the beaches among the rocks.

 The most popular fishing among tourists is sea fishing.